quicwg/base-drafts/draft-ietf-quic-recovery.md

 ack at least three subsequent packets after first receiving a packet out of order, after which it SHOULD resume delaying acknowledgements.
-A receiver SHOULD NOT send an immediate ACK any time there is a gap in the ACK frame, because that will cause it to send an ACK for every packet for at least an RTT.
+A receiver SHOULD NOT send an immediate ACK any time there is a gap in the ACK frame, because that will cause it to send an ACK for every packet for at least an RTT after a single packet loss.

 Similarly, packets marked with the ECN Congestion Experienced (CE) codepoint in the IP header SHOULD be acknowledged immediately, to reduce the peer's response